Timmmm/timmmm.github.io/curl-vulnerabilities-rust/index.md

-# Would Rust secure cURL?
+% Would Rust secure cURL?
+% Tim Hutt
+% 16th Jan 2021

 Rewriting programs in Rust has become [a bit of a meme](https://transitiontech.ca/random/RIIR) and one program that has been discussed a lot is [cURL](https://curl.haxx.se/).